2 ways to use retirement money early

 Decision 3: Choosing your interest rate

 If you chose the fixed amortization or fixed annuitization formula, you’ll need to choose an interest rate.
-You can choose whatever rate you want, as long as it doesn’t exceed 120% of the mid-term applicable federal rate.
+You can choose whatever rate you want, as long as it doesn’t exceed the greater of 5% or 120% of the mid-term applicable federal rate.
 Just keep in mind that the higher the interest rate, the higher the withdrawal amount.

 For more info on how to accurately calculate SEPPs, these FAQs from the IRS can help.